web-platform-dx/web-features/gh-pages/src/index.md

 ## How do I find the Baseline status of a feature?

-You can find at-a-glance Baseline statuses on [Can I Use](https://caniuse.com/) feature entries, [MDN Web Docs](https://developer.mozilla.org/) reference pages, and [webstatus.dev](https://webstatus.dev).
+You can find at-a-glance Baseline statuses on [Can I Use](https://caniuse.com/) feature entries, and [MDN Web Docs](https://developer.mozilla.org/) reference pages.
 See [Baseline in the wild](/baseline-in-the-wild/) for more examples.

 You can [use Baseline on your site](/use-baseline/) too.